aol/molochweb/_wiki/taggerformat.md

-group | Before first dot in field or general | Field category help | fieldname | Help to describe more information about the field shortcut | NONE | Used when loading file
+group | Before first dot in field or general | Field category help | fieldname | Help to describe more information about the field shortcut | NONE | Used when loading file utf8 | false | When true, the data in this file is treated as utf-8.
+You probably want this when the field data is textual.
 {: .table .table-striped .table-sm .mb-4 }

 ##### Valid values for "kind" (data type)